Poetry Resources for Elementary Teachers and Homeschoolers (Writing Poetry with Children)

 Onomatopoeia Poems

-Get your kids jazzed about poetry during Poetry Month.
-A great way is write about something edible — like popcorn – and work on one or more poetic elements.
-I like to teach repetition, onomatopoeia, and use of white space with popcorn.
+Get your kids jazzed about writing poetry and reading poetry during Poetry Month.
+One good way is to write about something edible — like popcorn – and work on one or more poetic elements with the five senses.
+I like to teach repetition, onomatopoeia, and the use of white space with popcorn poetry.

 Found Poems